jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/03_OpenTelemetry/01_collector_pipeline_traces/index.md

 kubectl logs $otelpod
 ```

-### Step 3.
-Export the generated spans to Dynatrace
+## C) Export the generated spans to Dynatrace

-A. Update the current trace pipeline
+1. Update the current trace pipeline
    In the OpenTelemetry Collector pipeline, edit `openTelemetry-manifest.yaml` to export the spans to : - The logs of the collector - Dynatrace OpenTelemtry Trace ingest API.

 ```bash
 vi ~/HOT_DAY_SCRIPT/exercise/02_collector/trace/openTelemetry-manifest.yaml